CognitiveModeling/priorinference_iterative/README.md

 library("devtools")
 ```

-3. Now you will be able to install the `IterativePriorInference` by running:
+3. Now you will be able to install the `priorInferenceIterative` by running:
 ```
 install_github("CognitiveModeling/priorinference_iterative@HEAD")
 ```